“I wanna live like common people, I wanna do whatever common people do…”Pulp “Common People”

 - We’ll see a millionaire banker with 6 well-paid jobs, calling back to an idyllic rural past and saying he’s a a simple subsistence farmer, we’ll meet the urban equivalent when his colleague, a middle-class professional graduate, defines herself as a humble cooker of street-food.

-- There’s the curious case of the high-powered lawyer with the voice a foul-mouthed fish-wife.
+- There’s the curious case of the high-powered lawyer with the voice of a foul-mouthed fish-wife.

 - The corrupt and irreligious billionaire businessman, who becomes the champion of blue-collar evangelical rust-belt workers against the, erm, swamp of billionaire corrupt politicians.